Static Prevails: Recording and production

+In contrast to how Jimmy Eat World recorded their debut album – made in two days together in one room – the members were shown how to do multitrack recording, and given weeks to toy with the technology.
+Drums were recorded over a week at Sound City.
 Billy Bowers and Jeff Sheehan served as assistant engineers at Sound City.
 When Jimmy Eat World recorded Seventeen", it initially featured the chorus line "You're only seventeen"; however, when they realized it sounded too similar to a song by Winger, Linton changed the lyrics, and the band re-recorded it.
+A segment of their recording budget was used to have Richter flown out to Los Angeles to record a vocal part for a re-recorded version of "Digits".
 Trombino, who also acted as engineer, mixed all of the tracks, apart from "Rockstar" and "Seventeen", in Studio C at Capitol Studios.
 Peter Doell, Billy Smith, and Steve Genewick worked as assistant engineers at Capitol.
 Rothrock and Schnapf mixed "Rockstar" and "Seventeen" at Sunset Sound, with Cappy Japngie serving as an assistant engineer.
 Captiol Records insisted on Rothrock and Schnapf mixing the tracks because the label planned to send them to alternative radio stations; subsequently, the vocals on both tracks ended up high in the mix.
-Stephen Marcussen mastered all of the recordings at Precision Mastering, while Craig Aaronson served as the executive producer.
+Stephen Marcussen mastered all of the recordings at Precision Mastering, while Aaronson served as the executive producer.